Live Chat: Regenerative Economics

 About this event

-This open event gives prospective students for the Regenerative Economics programme at Schumacher College the opportunity to speak directly with the Programme team, Jonathan Dawson and Jay Tompt, ahead of the September start.
+This open event gives prospective students for the Regenerative Economics programme at Schumacher College the opportunity to speak directly with the Programme team, Ruth Potts and Jay Tompt, ahead of the September start.

 MA Regenerative Economics challenges and offers alternative perspectives to mainstream economics programmes by looking through the lens of ecology as if both people and planet mattered equally.
 The programme adopts an interrogative approach, exploring diverse global economic philosophies and models.
 The low-residency structure of this programme enables professionals to combine work and study.